-Non-autonomous foundations are created by private contract between the host public utility foundation and the founder.
-Non-autonomous foundations have no legal capacity.
+Sheltered foundations are created by private contract between the host public-utility foundation and the founder.
+Sheltered foundations have no legal capacity.
 They have their own board that decides on operations, but the host institution administers the assets.
-The legal and fiscal regime of the host foundation applies to non-autonomous foundations under its aegis.
+The legal and fiscal regime of the host foundation applies to sheltered foundations under its aegis.